pepkit/pepspec/docs/looper/tutorial/metadata.md

 canada,province,data/canada.txt
 ```

-Then, we pointed to the this CSV in the `.looper.yaml` config file:
+Then, we pointed to the CSV in the `.looper.yaml` config file:

 ``` yaml title=".looper.yaml" hl_lines="1"
 pep_config: metadata/sample_table.csv  # pointer to metadata file